 During the study, we conducted a qualitative study - semi-structured interviews with camp organizers and campers.
 We also analyzed the documents regulating the activities of the camps, organized meetings and workshops with different stakeholder groups: Šilutė City Municipality, Šilutė Vocational Training Center and the Kintai community.
 We also examined foreign examples and got a lot of inspiration from Danish Folk schools model.

-The project was funded by the Public Institution Šilutė Vocational Training Center.
+Research commissioned by: the Public Institution Šilutė Vocational Training Center

-You can view the shortened research report here:
+You can view the project report here (LT): Atsisiųsti / Download

 4. SURVEY AND EVALUATION OF PARTICIPANTS IN THE MO MUSEUM PROJECT FOR TEACHERS “VISUAL THINKING EXCHANGES IN ART” (2021, 2022)